 Result of testing

-The APEL project uses a development process based around GitHub which includes a semi-automatic testing procedure used to assess the quality of software releases.
+The APEL project uses a development process based around GitHub, which includes a semi-automatic testing procedure used to assess the quality of software releases.

 For details of the testing procedure used, see the APEL Development Process document.
 Table 2 summarises the results of testing this release.